Livestock Grazing on Public Lands

 Featured Video

-This video shares a brief snapshot of what it is like to spend a morning sorting sheep with the Noh Family (BLM and Forest Service livestock grazing permittees).
+This video shares a snapshot of a morning sorting sheep with the Noh Family (BLM and Forest Service livestock grazing permittees).